espruino/EspruinoDocs/Modules.md

 #### Load Module from NPM

-If you activate this option in Web IDE, you can load modules from the NPM repository.
-Right now it:
+Earlier there was a beta option in Web IDE to load modules from the NPM repository.
+After some testing it was removed.

-* only loads the latest version there.
-* only works if the module contains a single file.
-* can cause some confusion with Espruino's modules, for instance [clock](http://www.espruino.com/clock).

-For example using ```require("async");``` will make the Web IDE loading the tar.gz file (with automatic extraction) of the module from [http://registry.npmjs.org/async](http://registry.npmjs.org/async).

 #### Load Module from local folder